 - a.
 Hazardous materials are defined as "a substance or material which the Secretary of Transportation has determined to be capable of posing an unreasonable risk to health, safety, and property when transported in commerce." - b.
 Hazardous materials are classified according to their chemical and/or physical properties.
-There are two worded classes and nine numeric classes, some of which may be divided into divisions.
-A hazardous material is assigned to only one class, even if it meets the definition of more than one hazard class.
+There are nine numeric hazard classes, some of which are divided into divisions, and two worded hazard classes.
+A hazardous material is assigned to only one hazard class, even if it meets the definition of more than one hazard class.
 Table 1 lists the hazard classes and divisions. - c.
 The term "hazardous material" includes hazardous substances, hazardous wastes, elevated temperature materials (HOT or MOLTEN), and marine pollutants.